xiaoxianyu-office/mm/skills/mechanics/clearthreat.md

-makes a mob clear its threat table
+Makes a mob clear its threat table.
+Removes all entities from the threat table completely.

 **Attributes**